 This page covers the following topics:

 There are three types of radiation: alpha, beta and gamma.
 An alpha particle is a helium nucleus and is made up of two protons, two neutrons and no electrons.
-A beta particle is an electron which comes from the nucleus of an atom.
+A beta particle is an electron.
 Gamma radiation is a high energy electromagnetic wave with really short wavelength and high frequency.
 Gamma rays are released when an atom is in a high energy state after emitting an alpha or beta particle to return to a stable state.

 Ionising power is the ability of a particle to turn an uncharged atom into a charged one by removing or adding electrons.
 An alpha particle has the highest ionising power of the three types of radiation due to having the largest charge, however it has the smallest range in air of less than 5 cm and the lowest penetration power, which ranges only up to going through skin or paper.
 Gamma radiation has the largest penetrating power of the three, as it can penetrate through up to lead or concrete and the largest range in air, as it can travel through distances greater than 1 km.
 It however has a very low ionising power since it doesn't have a charge.
 Beta radiation has a greater penetrating power than alpha radiation but less than gamma radiation, as it can penetrate through up to 3 mm aluminium foil.
 It has a higher ionising power than gamma radiation, but lower than alpha radiation, since it has a greater charge than a gamma ray but a smaller one than an alpha particle.
 Its range is approximately a metre in air.
 Knowing this information allows us to check experimentally what type of radiation a radioactive sample is emitting.